 Generally, legitimate excuses for an absence are illness or family emergencies.
-If you have a job interview, you may be asked to substantiate your absence.
-You will be asked to document absences (more than 1) so you will not lose points or have a grade reduction for these excuses.
+If you have a job interview, you will be asked to substantiate your absence.
+You will be asked to document absences (more than 1) so you will not lose points or have a grade reduction.